Gericke History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Gericke, Gerecke, Geriche, Gereche and others.

-More information is included under the topic Early Gericke Notables in all our PDF Extended History products.
+More information is included under the topic Early Gericke Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: those recorded from the mid 17th century onward in the great migration from Europe to the New World.